i3mr01/Clip01/README.md

 ## License

-This project is open source and available under the ISC License.
+This project is open source and available for everyone to use.

-## Contributing

-Feel free to submit issues and enhancement requests!